redhat-documentation/modular-docs/README.md

 This agility will help us to better serve our readers with a more purposeful reading experience.
 A modular-based content model sets a foundation for innovation.
 Modular documentation provides a structure for writing and presenting user-story-based documentation.
-User-story-based documentation attempts to address the customer's needs more than focusing on feature-based documentation.
+User-story-based documentation attempts to address the reader's needs more than focusing on feature-based documentation.
 User-story-based documentation also helps the documentation teams with the amount of documents that they have to maintain, by helping them to focus on what really matters.

 ## Any Questions?